How Medicare Works: A Quick Guide

-Some out-of-pocket costs of Medicare Prescription Drug Plans may include:
+Some out-of-pocket costs of Medicare Prescription Drug Plans may include for example:

-- $3,750 coverage gap – If and when your covered prescription drug costs (deductibles and coinsurance) and the insurance company’s costs combine to total $3,750 in 2018, you typically pay 100% of the cost for your medications for the rest of the year, unless you reach the catastrophic coverage level.
+- $3,820 coverage gap – If and when your covered prescription drug costs (deductibles and coinsurance) and the insurance company’s costs combine to total $3,820 in 2019, you reach the Medicare Part D “coverage gap.”
+In 2019, you’ll pay no more than 25% of the cost of each brand-name drug and no more than 37% of the cost of each generic drug.

 How Does Medicare Advantage (Medicare Part C) work?

 Medicare Advantage plans are offered by private insurance companies that contract with Medicare as an alternative way to get your Original Medicare (Part A and Part B, and usually Part D) benefits in a single plan.
-Medicare Advantage plans may be available as HMOs, PPOs, POS, HMO-POS, PFFS, SNP and MSA-style plans.
+There are several different types of Medicare Advantage plans, although not every type of plan may be available in your area.